 Women’s Fellowship Opportunities

-Join us on the first and third Saturday of every month for coffee and tea at 8:30 a.m. and our “program” (loosely defined) at 9 a.m.
-This casual group is a place for spiritual friendships, prayer, and community.
-This is also a place where we might come together to learn or explore a new topic or go on a field trip.
-Low key is our vibe so women at every stage in their life (busy with a 9-5, kids, and a household to run; to those retired with a bit more time on their hands; and every woman in between) can be comfortable dropping in when it works for their schedule without feeling as if you’ve fallen behind if you miss a week or two.
-No RSVP is required to attend, but feel free to reach out to Chris Camillo for additional information.
+This casual group is a place for spiritual friendships, prayer, and community, as well as to learn or explore a new topic or go on a field trip.
+Low key is our vibe so women at every stage in their life (busy with a 9-5, kids, and a household to run; to those retired with a bit more time on their hands; and every woman in between) can be comfortable dropping in when it works for their schedule without feeling as if you’ve fallen behind..
+No RSVP is required to attend.
+Feel free to reach out to Chris Camillo for additional information.

 Men’s Fellowship Groups